Do you pay stamp duty when transferring property to a family member?

 But first, what is land transfer duty?

-The duty itself is calculated on a sliding scale, based on the higher of either the price you paid for the property, or its market value.
-This is known as your property’s dutiable value.
+To determine the duty owed, an official valuation of the property is typically conducted to assess its market value.
+The tax is then calculated on the higher of two figures: the price you paid for the property or its market value.
+This figure is known as your property’s dutiable value.

 What’s the difference between land transfer duty and stamp duty?